creed-braton/sudojo/frontend/README.md

 # Sudojo Frontend - Multiplayer Sudoku Game

 This is the frontend application for Sudojo, a real-time multiplayer Sudoku game.
-The frontend is built with React and TypeScript, and communicates with the backend via HTTP and WebSocket APIs.
+The frontend is built with React (v19.1.1) and TypeScript, using Vite (v7.1.2) as the build tool.
+It communicates with the backend via HTTP and WebSocket APIs.

 ---